jschwarzwalder/aws-sdk-php/docs/guide/configuration.rst

     use Aws\Credentials\CredentialProvider;

-    // Only load credentials from environment variables.
+    // Only load credentials from environment variables
     $provider = CredentialProvider::env();

     $s3 = new Aws\S3\S3Client([